 - 7.3.1 A faculty member is appointed by the President upon the recommendation of the department chair, the dean, and the Provost.
-The terms and conditions of appointment are contained in a letter of offer to the candidate, signed by the chair, the dean and the Provost. - 7.3.2 The letter of offer shall include: the departmental assignment to be filled, academic rank, salary, expectations with respect to the completion of advanced degrees in relation to rank and tenure, reference to this Agreement and the Faculty Handbook, the date by which the faculty member must apply for tenure, and any other accommodations negotiated by the candidate.

-7.4 Changes in Departmental Assignment or Appointment for Tenured and Tenure-Track Faculty

-- 7.4.1 The University may not require a faculty member to accept a change in assignment except as a result of the termination of a program or department of instruction.
-Any such change must be carried out in a manner consistent with the RIF policy defined in Section 21. - 7.4.2 Faculty members may request changes in the terms and conditions of their assignment as described in the original letter of offer.
-Any changes shall be agreed to in writing by the faculty member, the chair of the receiving department, the dean, and the Provost.
-Changes may be permanent or of specified duration.
+The terms and conditions of appointment are contained in a letter of offer to the candidate, signed by the chair, the dean and the Provost. - 7.3.2 The letter of offer shall include: the departmental assignment to be filled, academic rank, salary, expectations with respect to the completion of advanced degrees in relation to rank and tenure, reference to this Agreement and the Faculty Handbook, the date by which the faculty member must apply for tenure, and any other accommodations negotiated by the candidate. - 7.4 Changes in Departmental Assignment or Appointment for Tenured and Tenure-Track Faculty - 7.4.1 The University may not require a faculty member to accept a change in assignment except as a result of the termination of a program or department of instruction.
+Any such change must be carried out in a manner consistent with the RIF policy defined in Section 21. - 7.4.2 Faculty members may initiate consideration of the departmental transfer process by contacting their current Dean and the Provost in writing with their request and rationale for the transfer.
+Within sixty (60) days, the Provost, in consultation with the current Dean, the receiving Dean (if different), the current chair, and the receiving chair, will either deny the request or permit the formation of a transfer plan.
+The transfer plan may include a request for the candidate to provide additional information, present their work, or otherwise be interviewed by the receiving department and shall include a vote by the receiving department.
+No transfer will take place unless approved by a majority of the voting faculty of the receiving department, the Dean overseeing the receiving department, and the Provost.

+- 7.4.3 Changes may be permanent or of specified duration.
 In the case of permanent changes, the faculty member relinquishes the right to return to the original contract without the agreement of the department chair, dean, and Provost.
-Changes of specified duration may be for a period of up to six (6) years and may be renewed by agreement of all parties.
-All such changes are subject to approval by the President, as appointing authority.
-The Union shall be notified of these changes. - 7.5 Departmental Standards for Evaluation
+Changes of specified duration may be for a period of up to six (6) years and may be renewed by agreement of all parties. - 7.4.4 All such changes are subject to approval by the President, as appointing authority.
+The Union shall be notified of these changes.

+7.5 Departmental Standards for Evaluation